 Soft skills that are helpful if you work as a pharmacy tech are excellent customer service, listening, and math skills.
 After all, you’re kind of working in the retail world, dealing with customers and money!
 You’ll also need to be detail-oriented: One wrong prescription could have disastrous ramifications.

-Job Outlook and Salary of a Pharmacy Technician
+Job Outlook and Salary for a Pharmacy Technician

-As a pharmacy technician, you will earn a median annual salary of more than $30K.
-Entry level, you’ll make $21K.
-Once you’ve gained a few years of work experience, your salary can raise to more than $45K.
-These numbers are an approximation and taken from BLS data.
+As a pharmacy technician, you will earn a median annual salary of $33,950 while entry level positions pay $24,120 on average.
+Once you’ve gained a few years of work experience, your salary can increase to about $50,000.
+These numbers are approximations and taken from BLS data.
 Depending on where you live, work, and your experience level, your salary could be very different.

 The job outlook for pharmacy techs is looking pretty good.
-It’s expected to grow at a pace above average: 12 percent.
-This is because more and more people are using prescription meds for many different reasons.
-Aging is a major factor in the increase in pharmaceutical consumption, as are chronic disease and mental illness.
+It’s expected to grow at an average pace of 4 percent between now and 2029.
+With our aging population more people are using prescription meds for many different reasons including chronic disease and mental illness.